ipld/ipld/specs/codecs/dag-json/spec.md

 **[@ipld/dag-json](https://github.com/ipld/js-dag-json)**, for use with [multiformats](https://github.com/multiformats/js-multiformats) adheres to this specification.

 The legacy **[ipld-dag-json](https://github.com/ipld/js-ipld-dag-json)** implementation adheres to this specification, with the following caveats:
  * The reserved namespace rules above are not strictly applied.
-Decoding maps with the forms of Bytes and Links but with additional entries in inner or outer maps will be successfuly decoded as Bytes or Links but the extraneous entries will be ignored.
+Decoding maps with the forms of Bytes and Links but with additional entries in inner or outer maps will be successfully decoded as Bytes or Links but the extraneous entries will be ignored.
  * Bytes are encoded with their Multibase Base64 prefix `m` as per a previous version of this specification.

 ### Go